 (d) the Minister has considered submissions received and continues to believe on reasonable grounds that the operator does not, or will not, have day-to-day management and control of the facility and operations at the facility.

-[Regulation 8 amended in Gazette 30 Dec 2011 p.
+[Regulation 8 amended: Gazette 30 Dec 2011 p.
 5549.]

 Part 3 — Safety cases